-Missoula Coffee Roasters, by and large, have followed the big industrial coffee companies in Seattle and Portland, allowing them to define what coffee should taste like.
+You’d think a Missoula Coffee Roaster, would not follow the big industrial coffee companies in Seattle and Portland, allowing them to define what coffee should taste like.
 Missoula coffee drinkers aren’t sheeple.
-Seattle’s burnt and bitter coffee isn’t good enough for us here in Missoula.
+Seattle’s burnt and bitter coffee isn’t good enough for Missoula.

 Let’s face it, coffee means different things to different people.
 To people in Seattle, Portland, and San Francisco; coffee is all about seeing and being seen.
 That’s why they hang out in hip, progressive, inclusive, safe-zone coffee shops.
 Apparently, burnt and bitter industrial coffee works for them.
 It’s the “jolt” that they need to face another day of six-lane traffic, a boring job, and a $400,000 mortgage.

-We at Lake City Coffee are betting the farm that you’re looking for “real” coffee.
+We at Lake City Coffee are betting the farm that you’re looking for real old fashioned coffee.
 I’m not talking about espresso blend, double shot, white chocolate mocha, with whipped cream, sprinkles, and skim milk.
 Nope.
 In the land where men are men and women are too; we’ll just take it black thank you.

 Here’s a tip for you.
 You can make way better coffee at home, with less hassle, than “any” coffee shop or drive thru.
 All you have to do is get your hands on some super fresh whole bean coffee, some clean water, and in 60 seconds, you’re in la-la land; sipping your super smooth coffee without a care in the world.
 Our Washington cousins can keep their weed.
 We’ll just take our mellowing hits from really good coffee.